github/covid19-dashboard/CONTRIBUTING.md

 - Limit the amount of information presented to one narrow, logical subject.
 We encourage hiding extreanous information as that can be viewed in the source notebook if necessary.
 - Make the visualization as approachable as possible.
 Explain things in plain english.
 Font sizes should be easy to read.
 - Put your main visualization at the top of your notebook.
 The methodology or "how to" should either be in footnotes or hidden from view.
-- Dashboards that present a predictive model, especially those that are not done in partnership with an Epidimiologist will attract additional scrutiny and review.
+- Dashboards that present a predictive model will attract additional scrutiny and review.
 If models are too complex to be understood, or not presented clearly - we may decide it is not appropriate for this site.
-Furthermore, analysis containing predictive models will be displayed with appropriate warnigs to set expectations.
+Furthermore, analysis containing predictive models will be displayed with appropriate warnings to set expectations.